AI-SDC/ACRO/README.md

 ### Documentation

 The github-pages contains pre-built [documentation](https://ai-sdc.github.io/ACRO/).

-Additionally, see our [paper describing the SACRO framework](https://arxiv.org/abs/2212.02935) to learn about its principle-based SDC methodology and usage.
+Additionally, see our [paper describing the SACRO framework](https://doi.org/10.1109/TP.2025.3566052) to learn about its principles-based SDC methodology and usage.

 ### Training Materials